The furnace does not respond to the thermostat; the status LED shows 7 repeating flashes; there is no inducer or blower operation.

 How to Fix / Troubleshooting

 Safety: Turn off power and gas before working inside the furnace.
-If you smell gas, do not attempt to relight; contact the gas utility or a technician.
+If you smell gas, do not attempt to relight it; contact the gas utility or a technician.

 Steps to reset and check:

 - Observe ignition sequence: With the burner door in place and a call for heat, watch through the sight glass.
-Confirm inducer starts, ignitor glows, gas valve clicks, and burners light.
+Confirm that the inducer starts, the ignitor glows, the gas valve clicks, and the burners light.
 Note at which step the sequence fails.

 - Check wiring harnesses: Ensure all multi-pin connectors on the control board are fully seated and free of corrosion.